Fitforge

 The last main purpose of Fitforge is to spur action.

-I discovered from the survey results that one of the primary challenges people face when joining a fitness community or starting their fitness journey is feeling or looking out of place because of lack of a plan.
-The program section is designed to give people a basic plan to just get started, with detailed tips and instructions on proper form, and the means to advance when needed.
+I discovered from the survey responses that one of the primary challenges people face when joining a fitness community or starting their fitness journey is feeling or looking out of place because of a lack of a plan.

 The Program flow from creating and adding a custom program (with related articles) to viewing an exercise